 According to LTV Plus, live chat can help increase conversions by 12%.
-Tracking this metric is beneficial as it means you can convert users into leads by using engagement through personalise messages.
-Direct chat is a great way to resolve customer queries, and to direct a user to sales.
+Tracking this metric is beneficial as it means you can convert users into leads by using engagement through personalised messages.
+Direct chat is a great way to resolve customer queries and to direct a user to sales.

 Live chat is an essential tool whether you’re looking to improve customer service or if you want to speak to potential customers and signpost them to useful products and pages.

 Understanding your live chat performance will allow you to identify customer pain points, gain valuable feedback and push your business forward.

 By monitoring the metrics listed above, you’ll be able to leverage your live chat platform to make customers happy and get them started on their buyer’s journey.